Delboy/DryDrops/README.md

 - #### Account
     - Located on the right side of the navbar is the account Icon where the user can manage their account.
     - Clicking the account Icon opens a dropdown menu with options for the user to register or sign in.
-    - If a user is signed in the dropdown options change to 'My Profile' and 'Logout'.
+    - If a user is signed in, the dropdown options change to 'My Profile' and 'Logout'.
-    - If a user is signed in the Icons text changes from 'sign in/up' to 'My Account'.
+    - If a user is signed in, the Icons text changes from 'sign in/up' to 'My Account'.
     - If the user signed in is a super user then a third option of 'Product Management' is available.

     ![Navbar-Account](assets/images/navbar-account.png)